erithobra/databases/acid-transactions/README.md

 ACID is a series of principles that should be followed whenever you modify a database.
 The goal in using these principles is to maintain a stable, consistent database, both before and after whatever operation you're performing.

+These properties are the reason why all banking, healthcare, financial companies use relational databases.

 ---

 ## First Things First: Definitions